itsnotduc/blink/README.md

 - **Run a good set of unit test on all these functions, had some problem with the station_map and station_graph working with the algorithms but eventually managed to be successful on all tests**
 - **Day 3**
 - Doing research with AI, exploring which algorithm will be used to be used as find_path that take accounts of travel time and waiting time at the station too (A* or Dijkstra).
+- **Day 4**
+- Been planning to migrate station_graph and station_map and schedules to PostgreSQL, doing research on building the database structure that contains all the fields needed while optimal at the same time.
+Also looking up Redis to implement live fetching for real-time features (eg. looking up trains that will be leaving soon, ...).
+- Going back to the Figma design, prolly need some redo here and there, will most likely working on the color palette and some other shit as well.